 But as we’ve discussed previously – getting found is only half the battle.
 You need to grab your readers’ attention and keep them on the page!

 So the fact that Wix provides more than 500 professionally designed templates for you to use as a jumping off point is a massive plus point for any budding photographer in need of a website.
 This also includes more than 30 templates specifically designed for photographers!

 This is an ideal time-saver as you can simply change the text and update the images in the pre-existing galleries before calling it a day and publishing to the web.

-There are numerous gallery options to showcase collections, from tight clustered thumbnails of ‘Urban Photography’ to the minimalist framing of ‘Art Portfolio’.
+There are numerous gallery options to showcase collections, from tight clustered thumbnails of ‘Urban Photography’ to the minimalist framing of ‘Art Photography’.
 There’s even different styles of gallery to explore; from interactive slideshows to lightboxes to make images pop.
 It’s definitely worth digging around to find the features that can best represent your work.